svmiller/svmiller.github.io/_posts/2024-10-25-make-simple-cross-sectional-world-bank-data-wdi.md

 </div>

 As the composition of the sample changes, so too do the test statistics.
 It's also the difference of thresholds of significance for the current account balance and consumer price index variables.
-I'll withhold comment about the advisability of this exact regression given the above caveat that this applied examples is purposely thoughtless.[^ddd]
+I'll withhold comment about the advisability of this exact regression given the above caveat that this applied example is purposely thoughtless.[^ddd]

 [^ddd]: For example, it would make sense to transform some of these variables.
 The consumer price index will always have a grotesque scale in a cross-national context, the interest rate spread and current account balance have similar quirks, and the access to electricity tops at 100% (which concerns over 30% of observations).
 Think carefully about what you're doing and why you're doing it.